-The VP-31MX-35 H camera must be connected to a CXP Frame Grabber installed in your computer via CoaXPress interface.
+The VC-17MX-61 H and VC-31MX-35 H cameras must be connected to a CXP Frame Grabber installed in your computer via CoaXPress interface.
 CoaXPress interface allows you to connect a CXP Frame Grabber by using simple coax cabling and allows up to 6.25 Gbps data rate per cable.
-The VP-31MX-35 H camera supports one master connection and up to three extension connections to configure a link.
+The VC-17MX-61 H and VC-31MX-35 H cameras support one master connection and up to three extension connections to configure a link.
 In compliance with the CoaXPress standard, the camera includes an automatic link detection mechanism (Plug and Play) to correctly detect the camera to CXP Frame Grabber connections.